Sony ZV-E10

 The Sony ZV-E10 is a mirrorless camera that was released in 2021.
 It is based on the Sony α6100 and aimed at vloggers.

 Specifications

 The specifications of the camera deviate from other popular APS-C cameras as its main focus is shooting video.
 It has no built-in flash.
 It lacks a viewfinder, instead relying on its built-in LCD screen to allow the user to frame a shot.
 The LCD can fully articulate so it can face the subject, enabling the use of the camera on a selfie stick.
 The camera has a relatively good microphone integrated and ships with a detachable windmuff.
+It has a feature called "Product Showcase" which shifts the focus to objects that are held in front of the camera where the focus would otherwise remain on any faces that are in frame.

 Comparison to other Sony cameras

 The lower cost Sony ZV-1 has a similar target demographic and design philosophy but has no interchangeable lens.
-The Sony α6100 (and various other models from the 6000 series) have a viewfinder and flash but no microphone windmuff or electronic image stabilization (EIS).
+The Sony α6100 (and various other models from the 6000 series) have a viewfinder and flash but no microphone windmuff, electronic image stabilization (EIS) or Product Showcase.

-The Sony ZV-E1 is a fullframe 12MP video camera with compact form factor aimed at profession usage.
+The Sony ZV-E1 is a fullframe 12MP video camera with a compact form factor targeting professional vloggers.